5argon/resource-script/READMEE.md

 ## Features

 This resource file doubles as a valid TypeScript code.
-But unlike an actual code, many language elements are used creatively as a part of string resource.
-The object keys acts as the string resource's hierarchical keys.
-The arrow function parameter names doesn't really exist in real TypeScript program, same goes for all the typings, but here they are interpreted as strings.
-We "borrow" the language server to help us write a type checked resource file.
+But unlike an actual code, **language elements are used literally as a part of string resource**.

+For example, the object keys acts as the string resource's hierarchical keys.
+The arrow function parameter names and type notations which used to not really exist in real TypeScript, here they are interpreted meaningfully by the parser.

+We "borrow" the TypeScript language server to help us write an easy to maintain resource file.
+CSV is no longer the only format with a "dedicated editor".
+With Typed String Resource, your code editor is the ideal editor.

 ### Hierarchical keys